Residential Fees

 Financial Hardship Assistance

 Financial Hardship Assistance is available if you have difficulty paying fees for residential aged care.
-To apply, simply complete and lodge the Department of Human Services Application for financial hardship assistance form.
+To apply, complete and lodge the Department of Human Services Application for financial hardship assistance form.

 Contact Us